 Material: Platane wood | Dimensions (LxWxH): 5.12 x 5.12 x 3.74 inches | Dishwasher-safe?
 No

 Drip tray included

 Tofu fully pressed in 15 minutes

-An assortment of extras, such as a storage bag and a recipe e-book, are useful accessories bundled with this pick.
-The product also comes with easy-to-follow instructions in addition to all necessary tools, which makes putting it together and taking it apart a cinch.
-Better yet, the earthy aesthetic prevents it from being an eyesore for those who prefer to leave the press in a ready-to-use position on the countertop.
-While it does conveniently come with a drip tray, this press is not dishwasher safe, and although the stainless steel hardware is anti-rust, it does need to be disassembled before hand washing the bamboo features only.
+An assortment of “extras,” such as a drainage tray, storage bag, and a recipe e-book, are useful accessories bundled with this pick.
+A bamboo is naturally an antibacterial material, the press is an economical and hygienic option for eco-conscious shoppers.
+The product also comes with easy-to-follow instructions in addition to all necessary tools, which makes putting it together—and taking it apart—a cinch.
+The earthy vibe also prevents it from being an eyesore for those who prefer to leave the press in a ready-to-use position on countertops.
+Thus, being eco-friendly in terms of design and aesthetic makes this tofu press a suitable choice for any home cooks who prioritize purchasing sustainable kitchenware.

 Can be refrigerated

 Drain and season in the same compartment with this dual-purpose press.
 Being able to use this product to press and marinate tofu is quite handy.
 Owners rave about how easy it is to clean, in addition to the convenience of the overall design.
 The tofu can be left in the bottom compartment after the initial moisture is eliminated to then be prepped with other sauces, herbs, and more—then simply popped into the fridge (prior to cooking).
 The model’s design also lends itself well to withdrawing liquid from yogurt, spinach, eggplant, and cabbage.

 Material: FDA-approved thermoplastic and stainless steel | Dimensions (LxWxH): 5 x 5 x 5 inches | Dishwasher-safe?
 Yes